Brandon Crawley

 Brandon Crawley (born February 2, 1997) is an American former professional ice hockey player.
-He played four seasons in the New York Rangers organization.
+He was drafted 123rd overall by the New York Rangers in the 2017 NHL Draft and played four seasons in the Rangers organization.

-Playing career

 Raised in Glen Rock, New Jersey, he played prep hockey at Bergen Catholic High School.
 He played for the London Knights of the Ontario Hockey League for three seasons for them, he was drafted in the 4th round of the 2017 NHL Draft to the New York Rangers.

 He played a preseason game for the Rangers, scoring a goal on September 23, 2017, in a 2–1 loss against the New Jersey Devils.

 He signed his entry-level contract with the Rangers on October 2, 2017.

+In 2018, Crawley was in an Uber vehicle that crashed.
+The resulting head injuries caused vision issues that effectively ended his hockey career.
+He filed suit against both Uber and the driver in 2020 and in a February 2026 decision was awarded $19 million in damages for his injuries and loss of income, plus legal fees.